Bar Admission Checklist

 *Note: Connecticut and New Jersey will accept the successful completion of a professional responsibility law school course in lieu of a passing MPRE score.

-Your NCBE account comes with a unique NCBE number that you will need to take the MBE (Multistate Bar Exam).
+Your National Conference of Bar Examiners (NCBE) account comes with a unique NCBE number that you will need to take the MBE (Multistate Bar Exam).
 The MBE is a component of every state’s bar exam except Louisiana.
 Most create an NCBE account when registering for the MPRE.
-Here’s where to register with the NCBE.
+Register here with the NCBE.

 Pay attention to filing fees and deadlines.
-There’s typically a bar exam fee, on-motion application fee, character and fitness fee, laptop/software fee and more.
-Each jurisdiction is different.
+Each jurisdiction has a different fee structure, but it typically includes a bar exam fee, on-motion application fee, character and fitness fee, laptop/software fee, and more.

-The great news is that we compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees, and more — for each U.S. jurisdiction — in the free BARBRI Bar Exam Digest that you can download here.
+The great news is that we compile all of the information you need to know about the dates, format, subjects tested, deadlines, fees, and more—for each U.S. jurisdiction—in the free BARBRI Bar Exam Digest, which you can download here.

 Complete the Character and Fitness Application